pollypkg/polly/CONTRIBUTING.md

 # Contributing

 Polly uses GitHub for [discussions](https://github.com/pollypkg/polly/discussions) and pull requests.
-In this early phase, there are a few different avenues looking for contributions in the following areas:
+In this early phase, there are a few different key ways to contribute:

 1. [Writing test cases/examples](#Exploration-by-example)
 2. [Spec development](#Specification-development)